qiime2/amplicon-docs/docs/explanations/getting-started.md

 To date, most people think of QIIME 2 as a microbiome marker gene (i.e., amplicon) analysis tool.
 That is where the project started, and what its predecessor [QIIME 1](https://doi.org/10.1038/nmeth.f.303) was.
 QIIME 2 began as a complete rewrite of QIIME 1, where we were attempting to address common feature requests from our users and reduce challenges that we saw our users encountering.
-This resulted in our developing unique functionality including our [data provenance tracking system](getting-started:provenance), a [decentralized plugin-based ecosystem of tools](getting-started:plugins), and the ability to use those through [interfaces](getting-started:interfaces) designed to support users with different computational backgrounds ([](#multiple-interfaces)).
+This resulted in our developing unique functionality including our [data provenance tracking system](#getting-started:provenance), a [decentralized plugin-based ecosystem of tools](#getting-started:plugins), and the ability to use those through [interfaces](#getting-started:interfaces) designed to support users with different computational backgrounds ([](#multiple-interfaces)).
 Much of this functionality is not unique to microbiome marker gene analysis, but rather general to biological data science, and as result the scope of QIIME 2 is now broader than when we started.
 So, what is QIIME 2?

 What most people think of as "QIIME 2" is what we refer to in our documentation as the *amplicon distribution of QIIME 2*, or simply the *amplicon distribution*.
 This is the microbiome marker gene analysis toolkit.
-**This documentation site is for the *amplicon distribution* specifically.**
+**This documentation site is for the *amplicon distribution* specifically, and we're going to get to that very shortly.**

 The *amplicon distribution* is built on what we call the QIIME 2 Framework (or *the framework*).
 The framework is where the general-purpose functionality exists, including data provenance tracking, the plugin manager, and more.